rwxrob/skilstak/docs/about/nice.md

 # Nice comments

-First, a big "thank you" to all the people who have made supportive, motivational comments in different ways over the years.
+**Thank you** to all the people who have made supportive, motivational comments in different ways over the years.
 It means a lot.
 And, if SKILSTAK has helped you in some way, please let us know.

 !!! note "It's about community"

-    Rob might have started (and currently leads) SKILSTAK, but it has always been the community that keeps SKILTAK going strong.
-Even Rob got his current cushy corporate job (that indirectly funds and informs the rest) through a SKILSTAK member referral.
+    Rob started SKILSTAK, but it has always been the community that keeps SKILTAK going strong.
+Even Rob got his current corporate job through a SKILSTAK member referral.

 Won't you join us?